HL7/davinci-ecdx/input/pagecontent/background.md

    - In some cases, attachments are submitted **without an explicit request** as an *unsolicited* attachment.
 3. Payer system accepts attachments.

-*Out of Scope*: <span class="bg-success" markdown="1">How payer system associates attachments to and processes the claim or prior authorization.</span><!-- new-content -->
+*Out of Scope*: <span class="bg-success" markdown="1">How Payer systems associates attachments to and processes the claim or prior authorization.</span><!-- new-content -->

 {% include link-list.md %}